Support for church families following Prime Minister’s comments at their school this afternoon

 In that correspondence we said that that we would be happy to sit down with the Labor Party and have a conversation about who we are, what we stand for, and how we contribute to Australia.
 We have not had a reply to either piece of correspondence.

-The fact remains that while our church is politically neutral, some individual members – acting independently – have chosen to support candidates based on shared values, and it is fair to say that we have observed a significant upswing in this volunteering this week, as well as the coordination between those independent groups, since the attacks on our parishioners began.
+The fact remains that while our church is politically neutral, some individual members – acting independently – have chosen to support candidates based on shared values, and it is fair to say that we have observed a significant upswing in this volunteering this week, as well as the coordination between those independent groups, since the attacks on our members began.

 Learn More